smurtas/ML-STF/README.md

 ---

 ## Instructions
-1. Run the desired model.
+1. Run the desired model, which can be 'Best Model - CLIP' or those in the 'OtherModelsTested' folder.

 2. Run submission.py